World: Theology

 Different theological positions hold different conceptions of the world based on its relation to God.
 Classical theism states that God is wholly distinct from the world.
 But the world depends for its existence on God, both because God created the world and because He maintains or conserves it.
 This is sometimes understood in analogy to how humans create and conserve ideas in their imagination, with the difference being that the divine mind is vastly more powerful.
 On such a view, God has absolute, ultimate reality in contrast to the lower ontological status ascribed to the world.
 God's involvement in the world is often understood along the lines of a personal, benevolent God who looks after and guides His creation.
 Deists agree with theists that God created the world but deny any subsequent, personal involvement in it.
 Pantheists reject the separation between God and world.
 Instead, they claim that the two are identical.
 This means that there is nothing to the world that does not belong to God and that there is nothing to God beyond what is found in the world.
 Panentheism constitutes a middle ground between theism and pantheism.
 Against theism, it holds that God and the world are interrelated and depend on each other.
 Against pantheism, it holds that there is no outright identity between the two.

+Schematic

+Another approach understands the concept of world in a schematic sense: as context-dependent expressions that stand for the current domain of discourse.
+This matches the use of the word common in everyday language, for example, with reference to the world of music, the world of business, the world of football, the world of experience or the Asian world.
+So in the expression "Around the World in Eighty Days", the term "world" refers to the earth while in "the Roman world" it refers to an historic era.
+The different fields of science precieve natural phenomena along such different lines that scientific historian Thomas Kuhn described them a occuping different worlds.

+In a detailed analysis of the world concept, Bas van Fraassen concludes that world is :

+a context-dependent term which indicates the domain of discourse of the sentence in which it occurs, on the occasion of utterance.
+It plays this role sometimes by denoting the domain (a set), and sometimes by purporting to denote an entity of which the members of the domain.

+He argues that this schematic view of the concept of world is the only useful one.
+Fraassen argues that world as a totality of entities is not proven by any scientific work and not useful to conjecture in philosophy.
+Fraassen's approach can be used to bolster Goodman's arguments about muliple worlds when each world becomes a personal domain.